AisosaAghedo/alx-system_engineering-devops/0x19-postmortem/README.md

  Status monitoring.
 Enable some uptime-monitoring service such as UptimeRobot to alert instantly upon outage of the website.

-In response to this error, a Puppet manifest 0-strace_is_your_friend.pp was written to automate fixing of any such identitical errors should they occur in the future.
+In response to this error, a Puppet manifest 0-strace_is_your_friend.pp in the 0x18-webstack_monitoring directory was written to automate fixing of any such identitical errors should they occur in the future.
 The manifest replaces any phpp extensions in the file /var/www/html/wp-settings.php with php.